globus-gladier/gladier-patterns-examples-2022/README.md

 * [simple-Pytcho](https://github.com/globus-gladier/gladier-patterns-examples-2022/blob/main/simple_ptycho_client.py): Simplified ptychography application

-We also provide below information on how to set up to run these applications.

-## The common pattern implemented by all five applications
+## The common pattern implemented by all five simplified applications

-Although each of the five applications has its own particular set of tools, they all implement a common pattern, shown in the following figure, in which the a Gladier application (the **client**), running somewhere, makes a `Transfer` request to transfer data from an **instrument computer** to an **analysis computer** and then makes one or more `Compute` requests to the analysis computer to manipulate the data.
+Although each of the five simplified applications has a different structure and invokes a different set of tools, they all implement a common pattern, shown in the following figure.
+In each, a Gladier application (the **client**), running somewhere, makes a `Transfer` request to transfer data from an **instrument computer** to an **analysis computer** and then makes one or more `Compute` requests to the analysis computer to manipulate the data.
 Note the Globus collections (Globus terminology for a storage endpoint) on the analysis and instrument computers and the funcX endpoint on the analysis computer.

 <img src=Fig4Web.jpg width=800>

-Of course, many Gladier applications (including the production applications described in the paper) are more complex than that, but this pattern captures important concepts.

 We describe in the following how to realize the common pattern using your own computer as the analysis computer.